mstocco/mariostoc.co/content/traininglog/20220515-ironman2022-15weeksout.md

 ---

 I took the time to stretch before heading out on the hour run.

-No lumbar is not aggravated in anyway by running.
-I took things easy just the same, found a nice comfortable spot and had a Maurten gel at 25 minutes.
+No issues or niggles and my lumbar does not feel aggravated in anyway by running.
+I took things easy on a loop along _The Songhess_, found a nice, comfortable spot plus had a Maurten gel at 25 minutes (no GI).